-- Nikto requires Perl to be installed.
+• Nikto requires Perl to be installed.
 Run perl -v to check if you have Perl installed on your system.
-If Perl is not found, you can download and install it from the Perl website. - Be sure you know how to access the web interface controls and familiarize yourself with the Site Overview page to understand the metrics you'll observe while running the tests.
+If Perl is not found, you can download and install it from the Perl website.

 Setting up Nikto

 Nikto is a common open source tool used for running security tests against web servers.
 It can run on Linux, OS X, and Windows platforms.
 To set up Nikto: